Terataspis: Description

-Almost the entire body of T.grandis is covered with spines and tubercles of varying sizes.
+Almost the entire body of T.grandis is covered with spines and tubercles of varying sizes; these features served as a defense mechanism, deterring predators with an exterior similar to spiked armor.
 The pygidium is large and shield-like with four pairs of slightly curved barbed spines on the sides.
 The thorax consists of around 11 segments.
 The cephalon is characterized by its swollen front portion and longitudinal furrows that delineates a pair of swellings that located in line with the eyes.
 The hypostome is almost flat and kidney-shaped and has a poorly defined central body.